-In 2020, the Alvan Blanch drier was slightly less efficient in wheat compared to its specifications, however, it achieved better performance in barley.
-Similarly, the GSI-1222 was slightly less efficient in wheat compared to its specifications, however, it achieved better performance in barley.
-The differences in actual performance vs. theoretical performance may be a result of differing grain temperatures, moisture removal, operating setpoints from brochure values, or operator procedures differing from specifications.
-Additionally, dryers operating below maximum capacities (in grain flow rate and heat output) could result in differing efficiencies due to burner efficiency, airflow distribution, etc. Table 14 displays the actual measured setpoints, grain types, and energy consumption for all continuous dryer batches metered in 2019 and 2020.
+The differences in actual performance vs theoretical performance may be a result of differing grain temperatures, moisture removal, operating setpoints from brochure values, or operator procedures differing from specifications.
+Additionally, dryers operating below maximum capacities (in grain flow rate and heat output) can be expected to operate at lowered efficiencies.
+Table 14 displays the actual measured setpoints, grain types, and energy consumption for all continuous dryer batches metered, organized from highest to least efficient.